Contents

 Duo's self-service portal lets users add, update, and remove authentication devices.
 The self-service portal is an option for web-based and some SSL VPN applications that feature inline enrollment and authentication prompt.
 See the self-service portal documentation and Managing Your Devices in the Duo end user guide.

-To enable this feature, check the Let users manage their devices box.
-Click the Save Changes button at the bottom of the page when done.
+To enable this feature, check the Let users remove devices, add new devices, and reactivate Duo Mobile box.
+Click the Save button at the bottom of the page when done.

 Username Normalization